FIWARE/tutorials.NGSI-v2/docs/custom-iot-agent.md

 </measure>
 ```

-This syntax differs from the Ultralight IoT Agent where the device ID and API key are sent as URL parameters.
+This syntax differs from the JSON IoT Agent where the device ID and API key are sent as URL parameters.

 <h3>Reading XML - Analysing the Code</h3>